המוסד למען קדושת חיי אדם

 Deuteronomy 22:6-7.
 If a bird's nest chances before you on the road, on any tree, or on the ground, and [it contains] fledglings or eggs, if the mother is sitting upon the fledglings or upon the eggs, you shall not take the mother upon the young.
 You shall send away the mother, and [then] you may take the young for yourself, in order that it should be good for you, and you should lengthen your days.

 Wise sages explain that this law's function is to minimize the mother bird's pain upon seeing her young stolen and killed.
-Yes, mothers experience heartbreak when they see their babies killed.
-Human mothers experience heartbreak, too, when they see their babies killed.
+Human mothers experience pain, too, when they see their babies stolen and killed.
 In an abortion, the mother is right there to feel the demise of her pre-born child.
 Allowing this to occur goes against Torah for many reasons, including the mandate to be compassionate and merciful.
-It is not compassionate and merciful to put women through this emotional, psychological, and physical horror.
-Let's remember that mercy extends to the baby, who is alive and made in God's image, and so deserves mercy and compassion and life.
-HaShem knows the tendency for humans to become numb, unfeeling justifiers of torture and death, so He gave us an opportunity to practice kindness and mercy in these verses.
+It is not compassionate and merciful to put women through the emotional, psychological, and physical horror of abortion

 Deuteronomy 22:8.
 When you build a new house, you shall make a guard rail for your roof, so that you shall not cause blood [to be spilled] in your house, that the one who falls should fall from it [the roof].